Media in Bristol: Film and television production

 Statue of Cary Grant in Millennium Square, Bristol, England.

-Aardman Animations films Wallace and Gromit, Chicken Run, Creature Comforts and Robbie the Reindeer were all produced in Bristol, with premises in St Phillips Marsh.
+Aardman Animations films Wallace & Gromit, Chicken Run, Creature Comforts and Robbie the Reindeer were all produced in Bristol, with premises in St Phillips Marsh.
 In 2006, a fire destroyed many of the sets from past productions.

 Broadcasting House in Clifton is the headquarters of BBC West and the BBC Natural History Unit (NHU).
 Natural history TV programmes produced in Bristol include Life on Earth, The Living Planet, The Trials of Life, Life in the Freezer, The Private Life of Plants, The Life of Birds and The Life of Mammals.
 The NHU also produced Animal Magic, many episodes of which were filmed at Bristol Zoo.

 Television programmes filmed in Bristol include BBC drama Being Human, Channel 4 comedy-dramas Teachers and Skins and the ITV series Afterlife, a number of which used local actors and residents as extras.
 Several games shows also film in the city, including BrainTeaser and Deal or No Deal.
 Other prolific series to be filmed here include Shoestring (1970s), Robin of Sherwood (1980s) and The House of Eliott (1990s).
 The sitcom Only Fools and Horses was filmed in Bristol, despite being set in London as was The Young Ones.
 The hospital drama Casualty was filmed in Bristol until it moved to Cardiff in 2012.

 In film, Bristol has been the location for: